 The Student Life Office will be sponsoring a trip to the Museum of the African Diaspora (MoAD) on March 2, 2017 from 11:00 a.m. - 4:00 p.m.
 Interested LMC students and staff can register to attend online at: MoAD trip.

-art and stories of our common African heritage with audiences from
+of our common African heritage with audiences from around the world.

 The Museum of the African Diaspora (MoAD) is based in San Francisco Bay Area and plays a vital role in the local arts community.
 MoAD is uniquely positioned as one of the few museums in the world focused exclusively on African Diaspora culture and on presenting the rich cultural heritage of the people of Africa and of African descendant cultures all across the globe.